 Preventing Communication Breakdown

 When you work with other family members or close friends, it is sometimes easy to forget the importance of open communication.
 Often you might be thinking it’s better to let sleeping dogs lie rather than confront an issue or situation early on.
 This creates an atmosphere that could not only put your family/ friends relationship at risk but also harbour potential problems for the business itself.
-You should seek to foster a workplace of open communication for all where both you and the staff have the opportunity to air grievances openly or to discuss ways in which the business might be improved.
+You should seek to foster a workplace of open communication for all.
+This gives both you and the staff have the opportunity to air grievances openly or to discuss ways in which the business might be improved.

 Your relative or close friend is entitled to the same kind of legal protection as the rest of your workforce.
 This includes areas such as discrimination, health and safety, pay policy, Unfair Dismissal etc. and these areas should not be overlooked.